Master's Program Requirements

 All applicants must meet the general Graduate School requirements for admission to Master’s Degree programs.
 In addition to the general requirements for admission to the Graduate School, the following are the minimum admissions requirements for the M.S. in Data Science and Business Analytics:

-Acceptable scores on the verbal, quantitative, and analytical sections of the GRE or GMAT (Applicants that have earned a terminal degree (PhD, JD, or MD) may ask for this requirement to be waived.)
+- Acceptable scores on the quantitative, verbal and writing sections of the GRE or GMAT (Applicants that have earned a terminal degree (Ph.D., JD, or MD) may ask for this requirement to be waived.)

 - Undergraduate GPA of 3.0 or above